apache/ignite/modules/yardstick/README.txt

 Properties And Command Line Arguments
 =====================================
-Note that this section only describes configuration parameters specific to Ignite benchmarks, and not for Yardstick framework.
-To run Ignite benchmarks and generate graphs, you will need to run them using Yardstick framework scripts in `bin` folder.
+Note that this section only describes configuration parameters specific to GridGain benchmarks, and not for Yardstick framework.
+To run GridGain benchmarks and generate graphs, you will need to run them using Yardstick framework scripts in `bin` folder.

 Refer to Yardstick Documentation (https://github.com/gridgain/yardstick) for common Yardstick properties